ubinhash/ZeroSumPac/README.md

 `DB_NAME`: defined in gamesate.js for now, please edit this based on how you deploy your goldsky pipeline

+You need node.js version 18+.
+You may need to modify the cors setting based on your frontend.

 Then use `node index.js` to run the backend server on localhost or use `pm2 start index.js --name "my-backend"`

-Generate Cert files in  `/etc/letsencrypt/live/api.zerosumpact.xyz/` Put relevant NGINX config in `/etc/nginx/sites-available/api.zerosumpact.xyz`
+Generate SSL Cert files in  `/etc/letsencrypt/live/api.zerosumpact.xyz/` Put relevant NGINX config in `/etc/nginx/sites-available/api.zerosumpact.xyz`

 Start NGINX to serve it over https